jkillingsworth/jkillingsworth.com/_posts/2021-07-12-performance-tuning-for-the-coin-toss-model.md

     \end{document}
 {% endlatex %}

-Using this information, we can express the total number of floating point operations as a function of the number of coin toss events:
+Using this information, we can express the total number of floating-point operations as a function of the number of coin toss events:

 {% latex 1 fig-29 %}
     \begin{document}